 The sleeping bag will be your home for the duration of the trek, so choose carefully.
 If you hire a porter, you can get a bulkier, warmer bag.
 The nights were usually quite cold, especially at the MBC (3700m).
 We got cheaper models from Sportsdirect for 36€ with comfort temperature of -8C.
 This bag worked out Okay for the trek, I never felt cold in it.

-Among other items you may need for the trek, are slippers/flip flops (showers are quite dirty with cold floor), travel towel, headlamp, gloves, lip balm, blister prevention tape, headache pills, power bank, toilet paper, 1L water bottle, sweets or souvenirs from home.
+Among other items you may need for the trek, are slippers/flip flops (showers are quite dirty with cold floor), thin printed t-shirts like custom baseball uniforms in Canada with an unique logo,travel towel, headlamp, gloves, lip balm, blister prevention tape, headache pills, power bank, toilet paper, 1L water bottle, sweets or souvenirs from home.

 Pack good mood